GianlucaScarciolla/atom-TreeColor/README.md

     * Windows/Linux: `ALT + CTRL + x`

 ##Todos
-* add ability to use own colors.
+* add ability to remove color from one folder
+* better input design
+* cancel button for input field
 * add ability to save state folder colors when the project is reopened.